OWASP/owasp-masvs/Document/0x90-Appendix-A_Glossary.md

 - **Security Configuration** – The runtime configuration of an application that affects how security controls are used.
 - **Security Control** – A function or component that performs a security check (e.g. an access control check) or when called results in a security effect (e.g. generating an audit record).
 - **SQL Injection (SQLi)** – A code injection technique used to attack data driven applications, in which malicious SQL statements are inserted into an entry point.
 - **SSO Authentication** – Single Sign On (SSO) occurs when a user logs in to one Client and is then signed in to other Clients automatically, regardless of the platform, technology, or domain the user is using.
-For example when you log in in google you automatically login in the youtube , docs and mail service.
+For example when you log in in google you automatically login in the youtube, docs and mail service.
 - **Threat Modeling** – A technique consisting of developing increasingly refined security architectures to identify threat agents, security zones, security controls, and important technical and business assets.
 - **Transport Layer Security** – Cryptographic protocols that provide communication security over the Internet
 - **URI and URL** – A Uniform Resource Identifier is a string of characters used to identify a name or a web resource.
 A Uniform Resource Locator is often used as a reference to a resource.